mikrono/tModLoaderWiki_kr_ko/Localization.md

 This approach is useful for localization keys that are dynamic.

 ### ModType and ILocalizedModType
 Mods implementing a custom `ModType` can implement `ILocalizedModType` to easily facilitate localization.
 This is as simple as adding `, ILocalizedModType` to the class inheritance and implementing the `LocalizationCategory` property by adding `public string LocalizationCategory => "MyModTypeCategory";`.
-For each `LocalizedText` in your custom `ModType` class, you can use `public virtual LocalizedText DisplayName => this.GetOrAddLocalization(nameof(DisplayName), PrettyPrintName);`, allowing them to be categorized properly in `.hjson` files as other existing `ModType` classes.
+For each `LocalizedText` in your custom `ModType` class, you can use `public virtual LocalizedText DisplayName => this.GetLocalization(nameof(DisplayName), PrettyPrintName);`, allowing them to be categorized properly in `.hjson` files as other existing `ModType` classes.

+**In Depth:** `GetLocalization` is a helper method to simplify code and avoid typos. `GetLocalization` is equivalent to calling `Language.GetOrRegister` with the full key passed in.
+Similarly, `GetLocalizedValue` is equivalanet to `Language.GetTextValue` in the same manner. `GetLocalizationKey` can be used to retrieve the generated key if desired.

+`GetLocalization` and `Language.GetOrRegister` have an optional 2nd parameter named `makeDefaultValue` that defines a function that will be used to make the default value that will be assumed if the localization does not exist.
+For example, passing in `() => ""`, will result in the default value being an empty string rather than the key.
+Modders can pass in `PrettyPrintName` to achieve the typical behavior of taking the internal name of a piece of content and adding a space between capital letters.
+This approach should be used if the localization is optional, or you have a sensible default value for it.

 # Adding a new Language
 By default, tModLoader will only generate and update localization files for languages already appearing in `.hjson` files.
 To add a new language, simply make a text file and name it in the same manner as your existing localization files.
 You only need to make one.
 The file or folder path needs to contain the language code for the language: English ("en-US"), German ("de-DE"), Italian ("it-IT"), French ("fr-FR"), Spanish ("es-ES"), Russian ("ru-RU"), Chinese ("zh-Hans"), Portuguese ("pt-BR"), or Polish ("pl-PL").
 Once the file is made and has the correct file extension, rebuilt the mod.
 The file will update with entries ready for translating.
 Other files will also be generated following the organization of the English hjson files.